brain-score/vision/docs/source/modules/tutorial.rst

-   It is like a check: if all goes well running this code, then your model is ready to submit to the site to be scored. *(Note: the first time running this file will take a bit, because you have to download the model (AlexNet in this case) weights as well as ImageNet validation images (for PCA initialization).*
+   It is like a check: if all goes well running this code, then your model is ready to submit to the site to be scored. *(Note: the first time running this file will take a bit, because you have to download the model weights as well as ImageNet validation images for PCA initialization.*
 2. If this works correctly, then you will get a message on the Python console declaring::
      Test successful, you are ready to submit!